HRizwan1/2019-team-06f/reports/sprint-01/report.md

 #### Project Accomplishments: 9/11 Goals Accomplished

 1. Language and Framework of Choice
-- - a.
+  - a.
 HTML, CSS, Javascript
--b.
+  - b.
 PHP
--c.
+  - c.
 MySQL
--d.
+  - d.
 Vagrant/Packer
-e.
+  - e.
 Redis
 2. Operating System
 a.
 Linux - Ubuntu 18.10
 3. Plan for Data Storage and Use of Master & Slave